Last reviewed on 1 August 2021

 10 things you can do to support your child

 - Speak openly with your child about what is going on and find out if anything is worrying them.
 Remember to listen to them rather than feeling you should have all the answers.
 You might find this UNICEF guidance about how to talk to your child about coronavirus and Beat’s guidance for supporting someone with an eating disorder helpful.
-Check the current lockdown guidance on the UK Government website.
+Check the current COVID-19 guidance on the UK Government website.

-- Work with your child to structure their day, including school work, meals and snacks, relaxation and socialising online.
+- Work with your child to structure their day, including school work, meals and snacks, relaxation and socialising.
 It might be helpful to draw up a schedule that you have on the wall at home.
 Have a discussion about screen time and encourage children who have social media profiles to only use trusted sources, such as the NHS website, to find information about coronavirus.

 - Stay in contact with the service that is supporting your child – get advice and a revised care plan for this period.
 Ask: Will they visit you if really needed?
 Can they offer help by video conferencing?
 If your child needs a physical health check, how can that happen?
 Read Good Thinking's advice for children and young people who receive counselling and other support.